Volunteering for 2015 Telluride Bluegrass

 The following must be included with your application to be considered for a volunteer:

-- Provide three (3) separate payments to Planet Bluegrass.
-These may be paid using a credit card (specified in the secure online volunteer application) or by mailing us three personal checks.
+- Provide three (3) separate payments to Planet Bluegrass via credit card (specified in the secure online volunteer application).

 - The first in the amount $15.
 This is a non-refundable processing fee and will only be deposited if you are accepted as a volunteer.

 - If you successfully volunteer, the only charge that you will incur is the $15 processing fee.
-In this case, we will shred your other 2 checks or destroy your credit card information.
-The $75 and $255 deposits are only charged if you cancel after our cancellation deadlines or do not fulfill your obligations as a volunteer.
+The $75 and $265 deposits are only charged if you cancel after our cancellation deadlines or do not fulfill your obligations as a volunteer.

 - If you have already purchased a 4-day pass or a 4-day pass with Town Park or Warner Field Camping: